CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 Richard J. Tobin - CNH Industrial NV

 Again, it's a bit early to start projecting 2018.
 I think the trajectory for combine harvesters is good closing out 2017.
 So I think that barring a change in commodity prices that we would expect that trajectory to continue.
-On the tractor side, I think – that if you listened to the answer of the question I said before, it's we need to see where we are in terms of channel inventory, but we don't have any expectation for any decline in demand in 2018 relative to where our former (26:15) net income is projected.
+On the tractor side, I think – that if you listened to the answer of the question I said before, it's we need to see where we are in terms of channel inventory, but we don't have any expectation for any decline in demand in 2018 relative to where farmer net income is projected.

 Palash Somani - JPMorgan India Pvt Ltd.